Ashtonfield

 The level of residential development activity in Ashtonfield is very low in comparison to the average area assessed nationally by AreaSearch

-Ashtonfield had minimal residential development activity between 2016 and 2020, with fewer than one dwelling approval annually.
-Over this five-year period, only four dwellings were approved.
+Ashtonfield has had minimal residential development activity, with fewer than one dwelling approval annually over the past five years (4 approvals in total).
 This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Yearly growth figures can vary significantly due to the small number of approvals.

 Frequently Asked Questions - Development